 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-Christians are persecuted by local authorities.
+Christians are restricted by federal laws and persecuted by local authorities.

 What It Means To Follow Christ In Bhutan:

 The king identifies himself as the defender of the Buddhist faith, and the government works covertly to discourage the spread of Christianity.
 Christians are viewed as followers of a foreign, Western religion.
 There is no opportunity for the legal registration of churches in Bhutan.
 Christians often lose their jobs and are unable to find jobs because of their faith.
 Many Christians must worship in secret.